blondev2/blon/README.md

 remember this is a security-critical project where any mistake might cost people lots of money.

-### Automated Testing

-Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.

-Unit tests for the core code are in `src/test/`.
-To compile and run them:

-    cd src; make -f makefile.unix test

-Unit tests for the GUI code are in `src/qt/test/`.
-To compile and run them:

-    qmake BITCOIN_QT_TEST=1 -o Makefile.test blon-qt.pro
-    make -f Makefile.test
-    ./blon-qt_test

-Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BLONPullTester](https://github.com/BLONPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing